 Hydroplaning is dangerous.
-So much water can build up under your tires that they can actually ride on the water.
+Water can build up under your vehicle's tires so they actually ride on the water.
 This can happen if the road is wet enough and you are going fast enough.
 When your vehicle is hydroplaning, it has little or no contact with the road.